Emphysema Treatment Guidelines

 - Lung transplant surgery (for severe, end-stage emphysema)

 Some people also choose to explore alternative treatments for emphysema.
-One such option is stem cell therapy, in which a person’s own stem cells are used to promote the body’s natural healing process.
+One such option is cellular therapy, in which a person’s own cells are used to promote the body’s natural healing process.
 This treatment – unlike others, which can only help lessen symptoms – has the unique potential to help reduce inflammation and possibly even slow the progression of the disease.
 However, it is best used as part of a comprehensive treatment plan, helping to enhance the effects of traditional treatments.

-If you’ve explored some or all of the emphysema treatment options that are commonly recommended by clinical guidelines but haven’t achieved the results you need, the Lung Institute can help you determine if stem cell therapy may be able to help you breathe easier.
+If you’ve explored some or all of the emphysema treatment options that are commonly recommended by clinical guidelines but haven’t achieved the results you need, the Lung Institute can help you determine if cellular therapy may be able to help you breathe easier.
 To learn more about our alternative emphysema treatment options, contact us today at (800) 729-3065.